Is tap water safe to drink in Croatia?

 Unfortunately, a very large amount of water is lost because approximately 80% of water is wasted in Croatian water pipelines.
 The water mostly drains off from the water system.
 This occurs primarily because the pipes are too old.
 Some are more than 50 years old.

 Zagreb has a constant problem with water waste because its water supply network is more than 40 years old.
-Approximately 48% of water drains out of the system, which is a huge loss amounting to 250 million kuna annually.
+Approximately 48% of water drains out of the system, which is a financial loss of approximately 33.2 million euros annually.

 Porous pipes and outdated water supply systems can have a serious impact on a person’s health.
 Old water pipes don’t satisfy health and security measures.
 Water flowing through these pipes often isn’t clean or safe enough.

-Another danger is the large amount of pesticides used in agricultural production.
-Pesticides used for the protection against parasites or as a plant supplement seep into the ground and enter the groundwater.
+Another danger is the large number of pesticides used in agricultural production.
+Pesticides used for protection against parasites or as a plant supplement seep into the ground and enter the groundwater.
 Inadequate care for communal waste is also polluting groundwater.

-The most endangered areas are east Slavonija and north-west Croatia.
+The most endangered areas are east Slavonija and northwest Croatia.
 East Slavonija has a huge problem with arsenic, manganese, and iron.
-Devices for arsenic neutralization are used to solve this problem and stop the groundwater pollution, which has been a serious environmental problem.
+Devices for arsenic neutralization are used to solve this problem and stop groundwater pollution, which has been a serious environmental problem.

-Luckily, Croatia doesn’t have drinking water crisis, which for many countries has become an enormous ecological problem.
-Croatia has high-quality water and it is among 30 richest countries in the world in terms of water resources.
+Luckily, Croatia doesn’t have a drinking water crisis, which for many countries has become an enormous ecological problem.
+Croatia has high-quality water, and it is among the 30 richest countries in the world in terms of water resources.
 The country belongs to a very small group of countries that don’t currently have a drinking water problem.

 Lika is the richest with water reserves and has minimal environmental pollution, so the water is very safe for drinking.
 Karlovac county also has high-quality water coming from groundwater reserves.

-Maps of the tap water quality broken down by each county in Croatia can be found here.
+Maps of the tap water quality broken down by each county in Croatia are available here.

-All of the above being said, let’s get real about Croatia’s water situation.
-Click here for a realistic editorial on the state of water safety in Croatia and whether or not you should filter your water.
+All of the above being said, let’s get real about Croatia’s water situation and be grateful for drinking high-quality water.